Planning your Kitchen Cabinet Refinishing Project

 Decorators White is a great choice if you want the white look with a bit of the brightness intact.
 It is only slightly toned down from the standard shade of white so it is great if you want a touch of brightness in your project.

 If you want to take your color selection to the next level ask us about our professional design consultant.
-She can also help with the design of your entire project.

 When you commit to dates on our schedule we are committed to you.
 No matter how busy we are your project is our top priority.
 Once you are ready to lock in a spot on our schedule we will give you our earliest current availability or you can plan ahead as much as you want.
 If you are motivated and ready to go we often are able to fit you into an early spot.
+Once we begin work on your project we will be working on it until we finish.
+Our system does not involve setting customers aside to focus on others or bouncing around to “make appearances”.
+We like to finish what we start.

 The one thing that should be waited on until we finish your in-home portion of work if possible is the under cabinet lighting.
 Depending on the style of lighting this can be difficult to work around when painting your cabinets.